-Disable Web Search in Windows 10
+Disable Web Search Results in Taskbar Search

 2. In the left pane of Local Group Policy Editor window, navigate here: